Arab Center for Research and Policy Studies: Tarjuman - Book Translation Unit

 The aim of the Book Translation Unit at the ACRPS is to make accessible to Arab researchers, high-quality contemporary works by non-Arab writers in the fields of economics, sociology, political science, management, culture and art.
 Translated works include Fanon: The Postcolonial Imagination by Nigel Gibson and Confronting Culture: Sociological Vistas by John Hughson and David Inglis.

 Doha Institute for Graduate Studies

 In late 2013, the ACRPs announced the establishment of the Doha Institute for Graduate Studies (DI), an academic institute for postgraduate studies in the social sciences, humanities and public administration.
 The DI is expected to be operational in the fall of 2015.

 According to the DI website, the institute “strives to prepare and qualify a select and competitively admitted body of students as capable academicians in advancing knowledge and public administration, and as professional leaders in the academic and executive fields”.
 The DI will include the School of Social Sciences and Humanities, the School of Public Administration and Policy, and the Doha Historical Dictionary of the Arabic Language.
 The ACRPS will also be located on the DI campus.

+Jerusalem Story

+Jerusalem Story is a website launched in June of 2022 with the stated goal of informing the English speaking public about Palestinian life in Jerusalem.